ENG-stiens/ENG-stiens-soen341projectF2023/README.md

 ## Team Roles

-- Julie:
+- Julie: Responsible for Wiki page (User stories and Task breakdown derived from user stories)
 - Sarah: Responsible for README File (Description and Team Member Roles)
-- Eden:
+- Eden: Responsible for planning the next sprint
 - Kermina:
-- Vanisha:
+- Vanisha: Responsible for detailed log of each team contribution

 ## Project Approach and Technology